 The EDI 837 is used in HIPAA EDI transactions.
 The EDI 837 Healthcare Claim concerns the submission of healthcare claim billing information, encounter information or both.

 Creating the EDI 837

-Like any EDI document, the EDI 837 contains information that is typically found on paperwork or in in-house computer systems.
+Like any EDI document, the EDI 837 contains information that is typically found in paperwork or on the in-house computer systems.
 The first step in submitting an EDI 837 is to translate the "human readable" format into an EDI standard.
-In order to achieve this the data must first be placed into an EDI translator.
+In order to achieve this, the data must first be placed into an EDI translator.
 This can be done manually or through some form of data integration with your in-house system.
-Once the EDI 837 data is in the EDI translator the process of converting the raw data into an EDI 837 begins.
-This conversion process follows prescribed standards set forth by the ASC X12 standard that covers EDI data used in a number of industries, including HIPAA based EDI transactions like the EDI 837.
+The process of converting the raw data into an EDI 837 begins once the EDI 837 data is in the EDI translator.
+This conversion process follows specific guidelines set forth by the ASC X12 standard that covers EDI data used in a number of industries, including HIPAA-based EDI transactions like the EDI 837.